FObersteiner/pyFuppes/README.md

 # pyfuppes

 A collection of tools in Python.
-Most of it side-effect-free.
+Most of it is side-effect-free (doesn't modify the input).

 ## Installation